dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 | ------------------ | --------- | -------------- |
 | CSI PowerScale     | 2.2.0     | v2.2.0         |

-## Pre-Requisites for installation of the CSI Drivers
+## Pre-requisites for installation of the CSI Drivers

 On upstream Kubernetes clusters, make sure to install
 * VolumeSnapshot CRDs - Install v1 VolumeSnapshot CRDs
 * External Volume Snapshot Controller with the correct version

 #### Volume Snapshot CRD's
 The Kubernetes Volume Snapshot CRDs can be obtained and installed from the external-snapshotter project on Github.
-Manifests are available here:[v5.0.x](https://github.com/kubernetes-csi/external-snapshotter/tree/v5.0.1/client/config/crd)
+Manifests are available [here](https://github.com/kubernetes-csi/external-snapshotter/tree/v5.0.1/client/config/crd)

 #### Volume Snapshot Controller
 The CSI external-snapshotter sidecar is split into two controllers:
 - A common snapshot controller
 - A CSI external-snapshotter sidecar

 The common snapshot controller must be installed only once in the cluster irrespective of the number of CSI drivers installed in the cluster.
 On OpenShift clusters, the common snapshot-controller is pre-installed.
-In the clusters where it is not present, it can be installed using `kubectl` and the manifests are available here: [v5.0.x](https://github.com/kubernetes-csi/external-snapshotter/tree/v5.0.1/deploy/kubernetes/snapshot-controller)
+In the clusters where it is not present, it can be installed using `kubectl` and the manifests are available [here](https://github.com/kubernetes-csi/external-snapshotter/tree/v5.0.1/deploy/kubernetes/snapshot-controller)

 *NOTE:*
 - The manifests available on GitHub install the snapshotter image: